rseah145/smw-term2/lesson_5/Practical.md

 <br>

 ### Eventually, the update will be downloaded automatically and be pending for installation without user intervention

+### I